Jason-Duffy/AVRly/getting-started/README.md

 ### BAUD

-This is the baud rate used for serial comms with the AVR, usually 9600 but sometimes differs.
+This is the baud rate used for serial comms with the AVR, us ually 9600 but sometimes differs.

 ### LIBDIR